Parents and wrestlers,

 Parents, we need your help for home matches.
 If you can arrive early for set up or leave later for break-down, your help is very much appreciated.

-Also, the Board is looking for 2 volunteers to serve as parent representatives for the Raider Mat Club.
-Our parent representatives will attend the Board meetings which are generally held on the first Wednesday of each month at 7:00 pm.
+Also, the Board is looking for 1 volunteer to serve as a parent representative for the Raider Mat Club.
+Our parent representatives will attend the Board meetings which are generally held on the third Tuesday of each month at 7:00 pm.

 I am the head coach for our youth program and will be running practice on Mondays and Wednesdays.
 John Halulko will be the head coach for our younger wrestlers (K through 2nd) and will be running practices on Tuesdays and Thursdays.